Battles to Fulfill God’s Call

 In this Scripture we see a civil war between the rest of the tribes of the Israelites on the one hand and the tribe of Benjamin on the other.
 The war arose because of a horrific rape to death of a woman from the tribe of Judah by men from the tribe of Benjamin in the town of Gibeah.

 Despite demand from the rest of the Israelites, the tribe of Benjamin would not surrender the men who committed the crime for execution.
 The rest of the Israelites in response decided to attack the town of Gibeah.
-The tribe of Benjamin responded by supplementing the 700 elite troops who were already in Gibeah with 26 000 more troops to defend the town from attack by the Israelites.
+The tribe of Benjamin responded by supplementing the 700 elite troops who were already in Gibeah with more troops to defend the town from attack by the Israelites.
+In total, Benjamin fielded 26 000 troops to defend Gibeah.

-The Israelites gathered 400 000 troops and asked God which tribe should attack first (verse 18).
+The Israelites gathered 400 000 troops.
+They went to Bethel (where the Ark of the Covenant was at that time) and asked God which tribe should attack first (verse 18).
 God told them that the tribe of Judah should attack first.
 When they launched their attack, Benjamin’s warriors killed 22 000 Israelites and managed to defend their town.

-After this initial defeat, the Israelites consulted God again and asked if they should attack the tribe of Benjamin.
+After this initial defeat, the Israelites went to Bethel again and “wept in the presence of the LORD until evening.”
+[Judges 20:23 NLT] They consulted God again and asked if they should attack the tribe of Benjamin.
 God told them to go out and fight the tribe of Benjamin.
 The next day when the Israelites attacked again, the tribe of Benjamin killed 18 000 experienced Israelite troops (and again defended the town of Gibeah).

 Note that despite having been directed by God to attack Benjamin, the Israelites did not succeed the first and second time that they attacked.
 In fact, the Israelites lost 40 000 troops in the first two days of battle and failed to conquer the town of Gibeah.
 The situation looked bleak and hopeless.
-The Scripture says after each battle they lost, the men wept in the presence of the Lord and on the second day, they even fasted.
+The Scripture says after each battle they lost, the men wept in the presence of the Lord.

 There is a lesson to be learnt from this.
 In pursuing what God has placed in our hearts to do, we should expect that there will be fierce resistance from our spiritual enemy, the devil and demonic forces.
 There will be battles.
 After all, let us not forget that we are in a spiritual war.
 So let us not be discouraged when opposition comes against our pursuit of what God has put in our hearts to do.
 We may suffer setbacks, but those setbacks are not defeat.
 We may be told “no” or “impossible” (or the like) many times, but our responsibility is to remain strong in our faith that what God has called us to do, He will fulfill.
 Setbacks are never easy, and they may come at a cost to us in one way or the other, but if God has said “Yes”, any “no” by man is only temporary.